CloudFront can be used to distribute the content from an S3 bucket.

 validate the user is not accessing the origin directly, bypassing CDN

 identify the CDN from which the request was forwarded, if more than one CloudFront distribution is configured to use the same origin

 if users use viewers that don’t support CORS, configure CloudFront to forward the Origin header to the origin.
 That will cause the origin to return the Access-Control-Allow-Origin header for every request

 Adding & Updating Objects

-Objects served by CloudFront the Origin, can be updated either by
+For objects served by CloudFront, the Origin can be updated either by

-Create a different version and updating the links exposed to the user
+Create a different version and update the links exposed to the user.

-For updating objects, its recommended to use versioning for e.g. have files or the entire folders with versions, so the the links can be changed when the objects are updated forcing a refresh
+For updating objects, it is recommended to use versioning e.g. have files or the entire folders with versions, so links can be changed when the objects are updated forcing a refresh.

 there is no difference in consistency in the object served from the edge

-no cost involved to pay for object invalidation.
+no cost is involved to pay for object invalidation.